10+ Years of Losing on the Internet

 My writer friends have been incredibly helpful in giving me feedback.
 We’ve exchanged essay drafts, jammed on ideas, and worked together on Twitter hooks.

-Now, Cyber Patterns subscribers include writers from companies like WIRED, Andreessen Horowitz, and Launch House.
+Now, Cyber Patterns subscribers include writers from companies like WIRED, Andreessen Horowitz, and Microsoft.
 But somehow, I’m less anxious publishing now than when my audience was just my close friends and parents.

 It must be some mix more confidence in my writing plus 10+ years of people seeing me fail on the internet.
 I’m happy and feel the growth.